joaoffnogueira/filesWithRuby/README.md

 This project gives an introduction about dealing with files on Ruby!

+It's a parser for games logs, which returns the first line content, the full path of the file and the number of lines.

 To run it on a linux distro, begin installing rvm, the version manager of Ruby:

 ## Install GPG keys: